-Since 2001, Layli has led Tahirih in its service to more than 17,000 women and children, growing the non-profit from a staff of 6 to over 50, and expanding its offices from Greater DC to Houston and Baltimore.
+Since 2001, Layli has led Tahirih in its service to more than 22,000 women and children, growing the non-profit from a staff of six to over 70, and expanding its offices from Greater DC to Houston, Baltimore, and the San Francisco Bay Area.
 In recognition of its sound management and innovative programs, under Layli’s leadership, Tahirih won the Washington Post Award for Management Excellence and gained recognition for its innovative use of pro bono services in the Stanford Social Innovation Review.

 Prior to joining Tahirih as Executive Director, Layli was an attorney at the law firm of Arnold & Porter, where she practiced international litigation and maintained a substantial pro bono practice.
 Prior to joining Arnold & Porter, Layli was an attorney-advisor at the U.S. Department of Justice, Board of Immigration Appeals.

-Layli is frequent lecturer and has appeared in numerous news outlets including Fox News, CNN, NPR, The New York Times, and The Washington Post.
+Layli is a frequent lecturer and has appeared in numerous news outlets including CNN, Fox News, The New York Times, NPR, The Wall Street Journal, and The Washington Post.
 She lives in the Washington, DC area with her husband and three children.

 “We are making progress.
 Women and girls are standing up for justice.
 They are refusing the violence they’ve suffered.
 We are making a significant impact, not only in the lives of our clients, but on the legal system and, in turn, on the planet with regard to the status of women.”

 Layli received her JD and MA in International Relations from American University and B.A. from Agnes Scott College.

 Layli has been honored with many awards and accolades throughout her career, including:

 - “A Nation of Laws – What About Immigration?”
 The Wall Street Journal, March 3, 2017